Security and Isolation

 For multiple distinct tokens with different roles (reader vs admin-style access), use:

-export ORLOJ_API_TOKENS='reader-token-here:reader,automation-token-here:admin'Format is comma-separated token:role pairs.
+export ORLOJ_API_TOKENS='reader-bot:reader-token-here:reader,automation-bot:automation-token-here:admin'Format is comma-separated name:token:role entries.
+Legacy token:role entries are still accepted for backward compatibility.
 When ORLOJ_API_TOKENS is set, it populates the token map and a single ORLOJ_API_TOKEN is only used if that list is empty (see loadAuthConfig in api/authz.go).

 Use the same token the server expects: